boldingd/EclipsePhaseContent/TQZ-GC.md

 > **Gunslinger\#MONOLITH**: Hmmm, the Tharsis League has been intransigent?
 > I wonder why.
 >
-> **Padre**: I support "reducing" the Zone, but I can tell one good argument against it: if we start shooting into the zone, then something inside the zone might decide to start shooting *back out*.
+> **Padre**: I support "reducing" the Zone, but I can tell you one good argument against it: if we start shooting into the zone, then something inside the zone might decide to start shooting back out.
 > So, you might just end up pissing off a TITAN and re-igniting the Fall.
 >
 > **Plasmage**: I feel like reprisal is only a problem if there's a major asset that survives a first strike.